PhantomCatz/Training/Git.md

 GitHub, you have to update it manually.
 We will talk more about updating later.

-## Git Conventions and Standards

-### Commits

-1. Name your commits by this standard:
-   1. New features should start with `feat:`
-      * New features are things that are wholly new or add new functionality to something old
-   1. Bug fixes should start with `fix:`
-      * Fixes should not add new functionality
-   1. Refactoring should start with `refactor:`
-      * Refactoring should not fix bugs or add new features, but make an existing part more extensible
-   1. Documentation should start with `docs:`
-      * This is for when you add documentation to anything

-   You can have multiple of the above in a single commit, but you must list all of the ones that apply.
-If you create a new feature and add documentation for it, you should have a field for `feat` and a field for `docs`.

-1. Merges should squash the 'merge' commit into the next commit.
-There should be a message for the merge in the next commit.

-### Branches

-1. Use your dev branch for things that are not tracked by issues.
+## Branching

+As stated before, you can make branches in Git.
+You can do this with the `git branch NAME` command, to create a branch with the name `NAME`.
+Note that adding a name is necessary.

+This command creates a branch based off of your current commit.
+As you have read, this means that it has all of the commits up to and including your latest commit.
+However, it will not be changed when another branch makes additional changes.

+Run `git branch branch2`.
+This will make a new branch called `branch2` off of your last commit.
+If it ran successfully, then there should be no output.

+Get your status.
+Note that, although you have created the branch, you are still on the `main` branch.
+You have to switch to the branch first.

+You can do so by using `git checkout branch2`.
+The command `checkout` changes the files in your workspace to match that of the branch you are switching to.

+If you have uncommitted changes, then Git will not let you switch.
+This is because you will lose your changes when you run `checkout`.
+You can save your changes by committing, but you may not want to make a commit.
+If this is the case, then you can *stash* your changes.

+### Stashing your changes

+To stash any unsaved changes, run the command `git stash`.
+This command stores all of your changes on tracked files since your last commit on the current branch.
+Suppose your workspace looks like this:

+> ```
+> Untracked (1)
+> ? c/
+>
+> Unstaged (1)
+> M a
+> ```

+When you run `stash`, you should get this message:

+> ```
+> Saved working directory and index state WIP on main: 03e7c3b Made a
+> ```

+The last part of this line is the commit hash and message of the latest commit.

+When you run `status` again, you should find that the tracked changes are no longer listed, but the untracked ones are still there.
+Git does not affect untracked files.
+The tracked changes are stored in a 'stash', which you can view by running `git stash list`.
+If you run this command, you should see that there is one stash in your current workspace.

+Now that you have stashed, you should be able to switch to another branch.
+If you run `status` again, you will find that the untracked files have not been modified.
+Again, this is because Git does not touch the untracked changes.
+If you do not want to see them in the status, you should `add` them or put them in the `gitignore` file.

+## Undoing Changes

+Sometimes, you may make a mistake and want to undo what you had done.

+### Aborting

+You can abort a commit while writing a message by providing an empty message.
+Note that when using `git commit -m`, you cannot see what changes you have made on the commit while writing the message.
+This is why is is highly recommended to use a real text editor to make your commits.
+Doing so also allows you to make multi-line commit messages.
+When you write the commit message, you should always make sure that you are committing exactly what you want.

+When you write the commit with an empty message, it should tell you that the commit has been aborted.

+If you start a merge, but you realise that you want to stop merging, you can abort the merging process.
+When you start a merge, but there is a conflict, it stops before making the commit.
+However, you can have it always pause before committing with the flag `--no-commit`, i.e. running `git merge --no-commit
+<args>`.

+When you have not finished a merge, and you want to abort it, run `git merge --abort`.
+This will roll back your changes to the commit before the merge.
+This is partly why you have to have no unsaved changes when you commit, as Git cannot revert to your previous workspace without fail.
+This command allows you to undo a merge while in it, so that you don't break something with a merge.

+### Resetting

+You have learned that the `reset` command can remove files from the stage.
+However, you can also roll back files to what they were in a previous commit.

+You can do this using the command `git checkout --`, followed by any number of files.
+This command will overwrite the contents of files in your current workspace, and it is irreversible.
+Thus, you should be very careful when using it.
+To show how this works, here is an example:

+Suppose your workspace is this:

+> ```
+> Unstaged (3)
+> M f1
+> M f2
+> M f3
+> ```

+After running `git checkout -- f1`, the contents of `f1` would be what they were on your previous commit, and your status would look like this:

+> ```
+> Unstaged (2)
+> M f2
+> M f3
+> ```

+Running `git checkout -- f2 f3` would make the contents of both `f2` and `f3` be
+what they were when you made the last commit.

+If you put the hash of a commit before the `--`, Git will pull the files from the commit you specified instead of the last one.
+If the file was not tracked in that commit, Git will give an error instead of deleting your file.

+When referring to a previous commit, there is a shorthand notation. `HEAD` refers to the latest commit, `HEAD~1` refers to the commit before that, and so on.
+Note that this will only take the commits from the current branch.
+You can find the order that commits are placed in with `git log`.

+You can reset your whole branch with `git reset --hard`.
+With this command, you must specify a whole commit, not an individual file.
+This command, unlike `checkout`, puts your branch at the state of the specified commit.
+This means that, when resetting to a prior commit, any later commits are not in the commit log.
+This command is **very** dangerous, as you cannot recover the overwritten files.
+Please make sure you know what you are doing when you use this command.

+# This could be implemented next year

+> ## Git Conventions and Standards
+>
+> ### Commits
+>
+> 1. Name your commits by this standard:
+>    1. New features should start with `feat:`
+>       * New features are things that are wholly new or add new functionality to
+>         something old
+>    1. Bug fixes should start with `fix:`
+>       * Fixes should not add new functionality
+>    1. Refactoring should start with `refactor:`
+>       * Refactoring should not fix bugs or add new features, but make an
+>         existing part more extensible
+>    1. Documentation should start with `docs:`
+>       * This is for when you add documentation to anything
+>
+>    You can have multiple of the above in a single commit, but you must list all
+>    of the ones that apply.
+If you create a new feature and add documentation for
+>    it, you should have a field for `feat` and a field for `docs`.
+>
+> ### Branches
+>
+> 1. Use your dev branch for things that are not tracked by issues.
+> 1. Create a separate branch for each issue, merge it into your dev branch, and
+>    merge your dev branch into `main`